chetzer-ncpa/ncpaprop/README.md

+# ⛔️ DEPRECATED

-# ANNOUNCEMENT: This version of ncpaprop is now deprecated and will not be updated.
+This version of ncpaprop is now deprecated and will not be updated.
 For the latest tested code, please see https://github.com/chetzer-ncpa/ncpaprop-release/

 # ncpaprop